 Seahawk is but one of many nicknames for the awesome Osprey (Pandion haliaetus).
 This large, long-winged bird of prey cuts a striking figure, dark chocolate brown above and white below with a strong black line through its eye.
 This color scheme is obviously a bit more understated than the blue, teal, and chartreuse palette favored by the football Seahawks, but seems to work well for the raptor.

 Osprey attack by Walter Kitundu

 Most nature lovers enjoy the good fortune of spotting ospreys with ever-increasing frequency as they progress in understanding and awareness of the natural world.
 What makes such a common bird so special?
 Their size, sleekness, and sheer presence have a lot to do with it.
 But it is also human nature to fixate on those animals fixed firmly atop their respective food chains.
 Humans are fascinated with raptors like hawks, eagles, falcons, owls, and osprey because they are predators.
 On safari, you may be pleased to spot a zebra, but admit it…you’re there for the lions.

 Besides seahawk, osprey may also be referred to as fish hawk or fish eagle.
 According to the Peregrine Fund, the bird’s common name is derived from the Latin word ossifragus, meaning “a bone breaker.”
-A fitting name for a football team indeed!
+A fitting name for a football team, wouldn’t you say?
 Here are some more fun osprey facts: